PREVIEW: Leyton Orient v Luton Town

 Leyton Orient are currently under new management after previous boss Andy Hessenthaler paid for a poor start to the League Two season.

-The former Gillingham and Dover chief became the first managerial departure of the 2016-17 season as the O’s board opted to act after a disappointing run of results, which saw the club sitting in 14th place, having won just three of their opening nine league games.
+The former Barnet and Gillingham chief became the first managerial departure of the 2016-17 season after a disappointing run of results, with the club sitting in 14th place, having won just three of their nine league games when the board decided to act.

 Under Hessenthaler, O’s began with a draw at Cheltenham, while defeats against Fulham in the Capital One Cup and then at home to Newport were offset by wins over Stevenage and Grimsby.